campossalex/apacheflink-labday-1/vvp3/README.md

 ## Minikube, Minio, Mysql and VVP 3.1.0 installation process

-Connect to the instances shell to run the following commands:
+Connect to the instance's command line to run the following commands:

 ```
 # Additional packaes